 While essential oils are not a substitute for proper treatment for depression, some oils can help manage the condition and can even reduce the amount of medication needed.

-- Why it helps: Lavender is touted for its calming, relaxing, and uplifting properties.
-It’s, therefore, a potential option for consumers who are looking for an essential oil to relieve tension and create a soothing atmosphere.
+Lavender is touted for its calming, relaxing, and uplifting properties.
+It may be great for consumers who want an essential oil to relieve tension and create a soothing atmosphere.

 Be responsible and reap the benefits

-Like anything in life, it is vital that consumers are responsible and do their due diligence before introducing essential oils into their skincare or healthcare regimen.
+Like anything in life, it’s vital for consumers to be responsible.
+They must do their due diligence before introducing essential oils into their skincare or healthcare regimen.

-When searching for an essential oil, the consumer must ensure they are purchasing a product from a farmer whose plants are grown using sustainable, organic practices.
+When searching for essential oil, consumers should purchase products from farmers who use sustainable, organic practices to grow their plants.
 Essential oils should be 100 percent pure, and consumers should avoid companies that add solvents and cutting agents such as ethanol.

 Only when a consumer has thoroughly researched and vetted their chosen essential oil should they decide to purchase it.
 When used properly and sensibly, essential oils can be very beneficial, but it’s important to find the right one.